RealTimeChris/Jsonifier/ReadMe.md

 In this example, we have a class called `MyObject` with three member variables: `name`, `age`, and `excludedKeys`.
 The `excludedKeys` variable is a set of strings that will contain the keys we want to exclude from the serialized output.

 In the constructor of `MyObject`, we add the key "age" to the `excludedKeys` set using the `insert` function.
-This means that when we serialize this object using the `serializeJson` member function of the `Jsonifier::JsonifierCore` class, the "age" key will be excluded from the resulting JSON string.
+This means that when we serialize this object using the `serializeJson` member function of the `jsonifier::jsonifier_core` class, the "age" key will be excluded from the resulting JSON string.

 In the `main` function, we create an instance of `MyObject` with the name "John" and age 30.
-We then create an instance of `Jsonifier::JsonifierCore` and call its `serializeJson` member function to serialize the object to a JSON string.
+We then create an instance of `jsonifier::jsonifier_core` and call its `serializeJson` member function to serialize the object to a JSON string.
 Since we added the "age" key to the `excludedKeys` set in the constructor, the resulting JSON string only contains the "name" key.

 By using the `excludedKeys` member variable and adding keys to the set, you can easily exclude certain keys from being serialized at runtime using the Jsonifier library.
-And with the `serializeJson` member function of the `Jsonifier::JsonifierCore` class, you can easily serialize objects with excluded keys to JSON strings.
+And with the `serializeJson` member function of the `jsonifier::jsonifier_core` class, you can easily serialize objects with excluded keys to JSON strings.

 ## Enabling Error Message Output in Jsonifier
 ----